haakensonb/whos_that_pokemon/README.txt

 This is a recreation of the classic pokemon mini game "Who's That Pokemon" in which the user is presented with a silhouette of a pokemon and must guess which one it is.
 Todo:
-    fix duplicate choices
     add streak counter which is reset on wrong answer add option to turn off sound
-    Stop it from repeating same pokemon
     clean up and refactor
     add style
     fix regex for data.descriptions